-The xco2\quality\flag variable must be applied to the data before use; a value of 0 indicates that the data has passed our quality control.
+The xco2\quality\flag variable must be applied to the data before use; a value of 0 indicates that the data has passed our quality control, while a value of 1 indicates that one filter in the quality control process has not passed.
+Soundings where more than one filter was not passed were excluded from the final dataset.
 All vertically resolved data is provided on levels (each layer surface as opposed to layers).
 This is especially important when applying UoL averaging kernels to model data.